 Leave management software is a type of absence management software that is specifically designed to help organisations manage employee leave requests.
-This software can help companies keep track of employee holiday, sick leave, and other types of absences.
+This software can help companies keep track of employee holiday, sick leave, and other types of leave.

 It can also automate the approval process and provide employees with real-time updates on the status of their leave requests.

 Absence Tracking Software

 Absence tracking software is a type of absence management software that is designed to help organisations keep track of all types of employee absences, including sick leave, holiday, and personal days.
 This software can help companies manage their HR processes more effectively and reduce the risk of errors or oversights.

 Some of the key features of absence tracking software include leave tracking, absence reporting, and employee self-service portals.